neoremind/fluent-validator/README.md

         System.out.println(ret);
 ```

-Note that HibernateSupportedValidator should first have `javax.validation.Validator` set into its specified property, otherwise HibernateSupportedValidator will not work normally.
+Note that HibernateSupportedValidator should first have `javax.validation.Validator` set into its property, otherwise HibernateSupportedValidator will not work normally.
 The following shows getting Hibernate implemented version of `javax.validation.Validator` and set it into HibernateSupportedValidator.
-If you use Spring framework, there are certainly quite a few ways to inject javax.validation.Validator, how-to is omitted here.
+If you use Spring framework, there are certainly quite a few ways to inject javax.validation.Validator, and how-to is omitted here.

     Locale.setDefault(Locale.ENGLISH); // speicify language
     ValidatorFactory factory = Validation.buildDefaultValidatorFactory();
     javax.validation.Validator validator = factory.getValidator();

-When Company name is invalid, the result would be:
+For example, when Company name is invalid, the result would be:

     Result{hasError=true, errorMsgs=[{name} must match "[0-9a-zA-Z\4e00-\u9fa5]+"]}